Get insider access

 4. Best Lower Mid-Range 240Hz Monitor

-If you still find the LG 27GR83Q-B out of your price range, you can get a lower mid-range option like the Gigabyte M27Q X. Although it has many of the same specs as the LG, it's a slight step-down in performance in a few areas, which is the trade-off for getting something cheaper.
-While it has a fast response time at any refresh rate, it just isn't as good as on the LG, so motion is a bit blurry.
-However, even at that, it's good enough for most gamers.
+If you still find the ASUS ROG Swift PG279QM out of your price range, or you don't need the native G-SYNC support, you can get a lower mid-range option like the Gigabyte M27Q X. Although it has many of the same specs as the ASUS, it's a slight step down in performance in a few areas.
+While it has a fast response time at any refresh rate, it just isn't as good as on the ASUS, so motion is a bit more blurry.
+It doesn't have the features you get with a native G-SYNC monitor either, but it's still G-SYNC compatible, so it works well with NVIDIA graphics cards.

-Unlike the LG, it has a backlight strobing feature that works across a wide refresh rate range to help reduce persistence blur.
+Unlike the ASUS, it has a backlight strobing feature that works across a wide refresh rate range to help reduce persistence blur.
 It even works at the same time as VRR, which is something most monitors can't do.
-It supports FreeSync and is G-SYNC compatible, reducing screen tearing with nearly any type of source.
-Besides that, it has useful features if you also want to connect other devices, like a KVM switch that makes it easy to switch between two different computers and use the same keyboard and mouse connected to the monitor.
+Besides that, it has useful features if you also want to connect other devices, like a KVM switch that makes it easy to switch between two different computers and use the same keyboard and mouse.

 See our review